fMeow/arangors/README.md

 #### Typed or Not Typed

-Note that results can be strong typed given deserializable struct, or arbitrary JSON object with `serde::Value`.
+Note that results from arangoDB server, e.x. fetched documents, can be strong typed given deserializable struct, or arbitrary JSON object with `serde::Value`.

-- Arbitrary JSON object
+- Not Typed: Arbitrary JSON object

 ```rust
 use arangors::Connection;